Designing Sketch Recognition Interfaces

 between these stroke types from a user interface perspective?

-• What editing capabilities are necessary to make a truly usable
+• What editing capabilities are necessary to make a truly usable experience?

 • Sketch recognition systems have been mostly limited to a specific